hatimhansal/To_Do_List-Crypto/README.md

 **Hatim Hansal**

 GitHub:
 https://github.com/hatimhansal

 ---

-## ⭐ Project
+## ⭐ Support

-If you find this project useful for learning Python and basic cryptography, feel free to ⭐ the repository.
+If you find this project useful for learning Python, feel free to ⭐ the repository.